Undergraduate Office: 340 Havemeyer; 212-854-2163

 In the first year, Track 1 students with one year of high school chemistry take a one-year course in general chemistry, and the one-term laboratory course that accompanies it.
 In the second year, students study organic chemistry, and take organic chemistry laboratory.

-Students who qualify by prior examination during orientation week can place into the advanced tracks.
+Students who qualify by prior assessment during orientation week can place into the advanced tracks.
 There are two options.
 Track 2 students take, in the fall term, a special one-term intensive course in general chemistry in place of the one-year course.
 In the second year, students study organic chemistry and take organic chemistry laboratory.
-Track 3 students take a one-year course in organic chemistry for first-year students and the one-term intensive general chemistry laboratory course.
-In the second year, students enroll in physical chemistry and the organic chemistry laboratory course.
+Track 3 students take a one-term intensive general chemistry laboratory course in the fall followed by a one-year course in organic chemistry for first-year students.
+The organic chemistry lecture sequence is taken spring-fall.
+In the second year, students may enroll in physical chemistry and the organic chemistry laboratory course.

 Additional information on the tracks can be found in the Requirements section.